4. Prepare your resume for a civilian job.

 14. Prepare your family.

 Returning to civilian life is a challenge not only for military members, but also for military spouses and families.
-Your children may be leaving school friends, and your spouse may be leaving a network of his or her own.
+If you're moving, your children may be leaving school friends, and your spouse may be leaving a network of his or her own.

-Some parting service members choose to live near their former installations, but that's not always practical.
-Prioritize keeping up with friends via telephone, emails, social media and scheduled meetups.
-Also, consider maintaining a post-military support group to learn about education and job opportunities in the civilian world.
+Some departing service members choose to live near their former installations, but that's not always practical.
+Prioritize keeping up with friends via calls and texts, emails, social media and scheduled meetups.
+Also, consider maintaining a postmilitary support group to learn about education and job opportunities in the civilian world.

 15. Be willing to adapt.

-One of the biggest challenges I faced when entering the civilian workforce was understanding new terms.
-In meetings, my colleagues discussed "organic visits to a website."
-I could tell you all about LES, TDY, PME, PCS and DITY, but I had no clue what PTO meant.
-On a side note, that's "paid time off" or what we call "leave" in the military.
+One of the biggest challenges you might face when entering the civilian workforce is a surprising language barrier.
+You know all about LES, TDY, PME, PCS and DITY, but do you know PTO?
+That's "paid time off" or "leave" in the military.

 Both at work and at home, focus on the positives as you shift from your military to civilian life.
 More family time, a regular schedule, no deployments, and the ability to set down roots that won't be pulled up every two to three years are all good things.